emqx/eip/active/0033-agent-registry.md

   ]
 }
 ```

+Note: For MQTT bindings, `url` identifies the broker endpoint (host/port and optional WebSocket path).
+In single-broker deployments the broker may be preconfigured and this value can be treated as informational;
+in multi-broker or federated discovery it provides the connection target.
+Note: Cards registered in EMQX may be identical copies of cards registered externally; retaining `url` preserves the original connection target for interoperability.

 Broker-managed lifecycle status is not stored in Agent Card payload fields.
 Instead, EMQX may attach status as MQTT v5 User Properties when forwarding